Screams for Tina

 Screams for Tina was an American death rock and gothic rock band formed in Los Angeles in 1985 by Warren Mansfield (vocals, bass, keyboards) and Marvin Rinnig (guitar).

 History

 The duo of Mansfield and Rinnig recorded a five-song 12-inch EP, Strobelight Funeral, released in 1986 on their own Dark Illusion Records label.

-English bassist Billy Budd and local drummer Bobbi Drier joined in 1987, and the band became regular performers at LA clubs such as Scream, The Roxy and the Whisky a Go Go.
+English bassist Billy Budd and local drummer Bobbi Drier joined in 1987, Then Billy Budd was replaced by Jett Black then the band became regular performers at LA clubs such as Scream, The Roxy and the Whisky a Go Go.